Part of the Security audit

 Check your cookie security settings

-Cookies without security attributes can be stolen through network interception or cross-site scripting.
-SiteCurl checks every cookie your server sets.
+Cookies without safe flags can be stolen through network sniffing or cross-site scripting.
+SiteCurl checks each cookie your server sets.

 No signup required.
 Results in under 60 seconds.